Featured Webinar: Simplify Compliance Workflows With New C/C++test 2024.2 & AI-Driven Automation Watch Now

 Different Types of Static Code Analysis

 One of the most common types of static code analysis is SAST or static application security testing.
 This is also considered a best practice for application security testing, but can be applied elsewhere.
-In order to identify all error classes, multiple coding standards (MISRA, AUTOSAR, CERT, CWE, etc.) may need to be used.
+In order to identify all error classes, multiple coding standards (MISRA, AUTOSAR, CERT, CWE, and so on) may need to be used.

 As such, it’s best to familiarize yourself with various types of static code analysis and the errors they’re meant to detect.

-• SECURITY: Obviously a critical test, security related source code analysis finds security risks like weak cryptography, configuration problems, and framework-specific command injection errors.
+- Security.
+A critical test, security-related source code analysis finds security risks like weak cryptography, configuration problems, and framework-specific command injection errors.

 Pattern-Based Static Analysis